craigpastro/todoapp/README.md

 # A simple CRUD app

-Still lots to do:
+What else to do?
+I welcome suggestions.
 - Add validators to gRPC
-- Tests
 - Tracing
 - Other storage: dynamodb, ?